refinedev/refine/documentation/docs/useStepsForm.md

 In this example, we're building a page for creating new resources using `<Create>` component.
 You can build an edit page with `<Edit>` component, without modifying any code in the rest of this example.
 :::

-To help your user navigate between pages in your form, you can use action buttons.
+To help users navigate between pages in the form, you can use action buttons.
 Your navigation buttons should use `gotoStep` function that was previously returned from the `useStepsForm` hook.

 ```tsx title="src/pages/posts/create.tsx"
 export const PostCreate = (props: IResourceComponentsProps) => {